-The Black French Bulldog is, even today, a very popular dog with many families.
-It is indeed suitable for practically everyone, young or old, people with children or not.
-With a jovial and cheerful temperament, the French Bulldog lights up his home with his presence.
+Even today, the Black French Bulldog is a very popular dog with many families.
+He is indeed suitable for practically everyone, young or old, people with children or not.
+With a pleasant and cheerful temperament, the French Bulldog lights up his home with his presence.

 A little history of Black French Bulldog